Jerrylum/CryptoExpress-Portal/README.md

 ![Capture of Home Page](./resources/HomePage.png)

 1. `Address Book Access Point`: The gateway to the Address Book page.
-2. `Courier List Access Point`: The gateway to the Courier List page.
+2. `Courier Book Access Point`: The gateway to the Courier Book page.
 3. `Good Library Access Point`: The gateway to the Good Library page.
 4. `Route List Access Point`: The gateway to the Route List page.
 5. `Route Creation Access Point`: The gateway to the Route Creation page.